- Smooth resistance

 The GoPlus magnetic rower provides 8 variable shock resistance levels, a solid frame, and a relatively smooth rowing performance.
 The ABS monitor is basic but functional.
 The scan function will scroll through all of your data as you train.
 NBR handle grips and generous seat padding provide a comfortable rowing experience.

 The GoPlus features a very compact design that makes this a great choice if you’re limited on space.
 It is suitable for people of all body frames and heights, having a maximum user weight of 250 pounds.
 The GoPlus Magnetic rower weighs in at just 57.2 pounds.
-It’s not as stable as the Xterra ERG200W and may begin to wobble when you push it at the higher resistance levels.
+It’s not as stable as the Xterra ERG200W and may begin to wobble when you push it at higher resistance levels.

 - 8 variable shock resistance levels